Art for Special Needs Students

 Cassie Pitman Gonzales has over 20 years experience teaching at St. Paul's School.
 She has a B.A. from Southwestern University in Georgetown, Tx.
-Cassie has two grown children ; one visual artist in Virginia, and one artist working for the anime movie company, Crunchyroll.
+Cassie has two grown children: a visual artist in Virginia and an artist working for the anime movie company, Crunchyroll.
 She enjoys teaching children the techniques of a wide variety of artists, including illustrators of children's books.

 Kendra Skipworth began studying classical ballet at the age of 5 and since then it has been an important part of her life.
 She started teaching in college and, while she never planned to become a ballet teacher, the love of working with the students and teaching them became the favorite part of her days.
 After graduating from the University of Houston, she worked as the registrar at Houston Ballet Academy but soon realized that she missed working with the students every day and is now teaching on a full-time basis.
 Kendra finds great joy in working with her students, and it is her passion to share her love for movement and dance with others.